luckypoem/moesocks/README.md

 Drawbacks
 ==========

-* UDP over SOCKS5 is not implemented
+* UDP over SOCKS5 is not implemented.
-* More then 2 times slower then the original Python implementation (measured at 20M/s vs 43M/s on an Intel P8800, using the AES-256-CFB method)
+* More then 2 times slower then the original Python implementation (measured at 20M/s vs 43M/s on an Intel P8800, using the AES-256-CFB method).
+* Currently only works on Linux.

 TCP Fast Open (TFO)